Run-length limited: Technical overview

 Generally run length is the number of bits for which signal remains unchanged.
 A run length of 3 for bit 1, represents a sequence 111.
 For instance, the pattern of magnetic polarizations on the disk might be +−−−−++−−−++++++, with runs of length 1, 4, 2, 3, and 6.
 However, run-length limited coding terminology assumes NRZI encoding, so 1 bits indicate changes and 0 bits indicate the absence of change, the above sequence would be expressed as 11000101001000001, and only runs of zero bits are counted.

 Somewhat confusingly, the run length is the number of zeros (0, 3, 1, 2 and 5 in the preceding) between adjacent ones, which is one less than the number of bit times the signal actually remains unchanged.
 Run-length limited sequences are characterized by two parameters, d and k, which stipulate the minimal and maximal zero-bit run length that can occur in the sequence.
 So RLL codes are generally specified as (d,k) RLL, e.g.: (1,3) RLL.

 Coding

 In the encoded format a "1" bit indicates a flux transition, while a "0" indicates that the magnetic field on the disk does not change for that time interval.

 FM: (0,1) RLL

-Generally, the term "RLL code" is used to refer to more elaborate encodings, but the original Frequency Modulation code, also called differential Manchester encoding, can be seen as a simple rate-1/2 RLL code.
+Generally, the term "RLL code" is used to refer to more elaborate encodings, but the original Frequency Modulation code, also called differential Manchester encoding, can be seen as a degenerate rate-1/2 RLL code.

 The added 1 bits are referred to as clock bits.